What Is the Difference Between SSL and TLS?

 TLS 1.3 makes significant improvements over its predecessors and right now major players around the internet are pushing for its proliferation.
 Microsoft, Apple, Google, Mozilla, and Cloudflare all announced plans to deprecate both TLS 1.0 and TLS 1.1 in January 2020, making TLS 1.2 and TLS 1.3 the only game in town.

-At any rate, we’ve been using TLS for the past couple decades.
+At any rate, we’ve been using TLS for the past couple of decades.
 At this point, if you’re still using SSL you’re years behind, metaphorically living in a forlorn era where people still use phone lines to dial on to the internet.

 Conclusion